Simulacra as Conscious Exotica: Encounters with Simulacra

 Robotic embodiment is not the focus of the present paper.
 But these remarks about compounded exoticism apply in even greater measure to the main scenario of interest here, namely {\em virtual} embodiment.
 We already imagined one sort of virtual embodiment scenario in Section \ref{more_exotic}: the alien white cube that turned out to contain a simulation of a spatially organised world not unlike our own, inhabited by an agent with which it was possible to engineer an encounter.

 But we don't need to turn to science fiction to envisage something similar.
-Non-player characters in computer games have long used elementary forms of AI, and extending this with LLMs is relatively straightforward.
-In parallel, LLM-based conversational agents fronted by realistic avatars with voice interfaces have a range of commercial applications, from cloning living celebrities and influencers \citep{bohacek2024making, lorenz2023influencer} or deceased relatives \citep{lindemann2022ethics, morris2024generative} to offering virtual romantic companionship \citep{skjuve2021mychatbot, brandtzaeg2022myaifriend}.
+Non-player characters in computer games have long used elementary forms of AI,\footnote{Arrabeles, at al. (\citeyear{arrabales2009towards}) directly advocate for such characters to exhibit ``conscious-like behaviour''.} and extending this with LLMs is relatively straightforward \citep{gallotta2024large}.
+In parallel, LLM-based conversational agents fronted by realistic avatars with voice interfaces have a range of commercial applications, from cloning living celebrities and influencers \citep{bohacek2024making, lorenz2023influencer} or deceased relatives \citep{lindemann2022ethics, morris2024generative} to offering virtual romantic companionship \citep{skjuve2021mychatbot, brandtzaeg2022myaifriend, pentina2023pentina}.
 Moving these avatars into simulated 3D environments and allowing user interactions to take place there is an obvious step.

 It doesn't take much engineering to have an encounter with these virtually embodied conversational agents.
 The user can enter the agent's world through VR goggles or, less immersively, via a screen and game controller.
 So such agents meet one of the basic prerequisites for candidature for consciousness.
 Whether or not the enquiring user would discern much in the way of purposeful behaviour, another prerequisite, is another matter.